irskep/raynim/Readme.md

   mygame.nim
 ```

+Using a dynamic library should also be straightforward, but you'll need to figure it out for yourself.

 # There are 4 Raylib bindings for Nim, why use this one???

 1. All of the APIs are actually usable.